EthanArbuckle/ios-rendering-docs/README.md

 **Table of Contents**

 1. **Introduction & Architectural Overview**
-    * Purpose
+    1.1.
+Purpose
-    * Core Rendering Paradigm
+    1.2.
+Core Rendering Paradigm
-    * Key Abstractions: Views, Layers, Contexts, and Scenes
+    1.3.
+Key Abstractions: Views, Layers, Contexts, and Scenes
-    * The Client-Server Model for UI Management
+    1.4.
+The Client-Server Model for UI Management
-    * High-Level Rendering Flow
+    1.5.
+High-Level Rendering Flow

 2. **UIKit Interface and Layer Fundamentals**
-    * UIKit: The Application's Interface
+    2.1.
+UIKit: The Application's Interface
-        * `UIView`: The Building Block
+        2.1.1. `UIView`: The Building Block
-        * `UIWindow`: The Root and System Interface
+        2.1.2. `UIWindow`: The Root and System Interface
-        * Mapping View Properties to Layers
+        2.1.3.
+Mapping View Properties to Layers
-    * QuartzCore Foundation: CALayer and CAContext
+    2.2.
+QuartzCore Foundation: CALayer and CAContext
-        * `CALayer`: The Atomic Unit of Rendering
+        2.2.1. `CALayer`: The Atomic Unit of Rendering
-        * Layer Geometry, Hierarchy, and Content
-        * Visual Effects and Specialized Layer Types
-        * `CAContext`: The Bridge to the Render Server
+        2.2.2. `CAContext`: The Bridge to the Render Server
-        * The Significance of the `contextID`
+        2.2.3.
+The Significance of the `contextID`

 3. **Scene Management Architecture**
-    * The Scene Abstraction and Client-Server Model
+    3.1.
+The Scene Abstraction and Client-Server Model
-        * `FBSScene` (Client) and `FBScene` (Server)
-        * `UIWindow`'s Link to Scene Management
-        * Scene Content Association via `FBSCAContextSceneLayer`
+    3.2.
+Scene Content Association via `FBSCAContextSceneLayer`
-    * Scene State Synchronization and Communication
+    3.3.
+Scene State Synchronization and Communication
-        * Settings Objects and Diffing
-        * `FBSWorkspace` and `FBSceneManager`
-        * Scene Hosting and Remote Rendering
+    3.4.
+Scene Hosting and Remote Rendering
-    * Transactional Operations and Scene Lifecycle
+    3.5.
+Transactional Operations and Scene Lifecycle

 4.  **Synchronization, Animation, and Cross-Process Coordination**
     4.1. `CATransaction` and `CAAnimation` Fundamentals